 Students should be prepared to play two selections from the following list.
-Each bulleted item (●) represents one selection for examination purposes.
+Each bulleted item (\bullet) represents one selection for examination purposes.
+At least one selection must be accompanied.
 Please note that all selections requiring accompaniment must be played with accompaniment.